RazorBest/CDL-Open-Source-Search-Engine/README.md

 >>> load example_docs
 >>> load path/to/direcyoty
 ```
-Next time you run shell, the directories will be already loaded, so you have to load a directory just once, if you don't modify it.
+Next time you run shell, the directories will be already loaded.
+So you have to load a directory just once, if you don't modify it.
 Ossearch will keep the loaded data in $HOME/.ossearch_data

 To list the loaded directories use:
 ```